Arthur C. Brooks: Early life and education

 Brooks was born on May 21, 1964, in Spokane, Washington, to David C. Brooks, a mathematics professor, and Jacqueline Brooks, an artist.
 When he was very young, his family moved to Seattle, where he spent his childhood.

-Brooks studied at the California Institute of the Arts, but after being placed on academic probation in his first years and declining an offer to transfer to the Curtis Institute of Music, he left to be a professional French hornist into his early thirties, much of it with the City Orchestra of Barcelona, Spain.
+Brooks studied at the California Institute of the Arts, but after being placed on academic probation in his first years and declining an offer to transfer to the Curtis Institute of Music, he left to be a professional French hornist into his early thirties, much of those years being spent with the City Orchestra of Barcelona, Spain.

 Brooks returned to school in his late twenties to earn a bachelor’s degree in economics, via distance learning, from Thomas Edison State College.

 In 1998, Brooks earned his M.Phil. and Ph.D. in public policy analysis from the RAND Graduate School in Santa Monica, California, while working at the RAND Corporation as a military operations research analyst for Project Air Force.

 Career

-Georgia State University & Syracuse University
+Georgia State University and Syracuse University

 Brooks began his academic career in 1998 at Georgia State University as an assistant professor of public administration and economics.
 From 2001 to 2008, he taught at Syracuse University, where he was made a full professor in 2006, and was named the Louis A. Bantle Professor of Business and Government Policy in 2007.
 He held a joint appointment at the Maxwell School of Citizenship and Public Affairs and the Martin J. Whitman School of Management.
 During his tenure at Syracuse, Brooks published over 60 peer-reviewed articles and four books.

 American Enterprise Institute

-From 2009 to 2019, Brooks served as the 11th President and Beth and Ravenel Curry Scholar in Free Enterprise for the American Enterprise Institute (AEI).
+From 2009 to 2019, Brooks served as the 11th president and Beth and Ravenel Curry Scholar in Free Enterprise for the American Enterprise Institute (AEI).
 In 2018, he announced his resignation from AEI, writing in a Wall Street Journal op-ed that "social enterprises generally thrive best when chief executives don't stay much longer than a decade, because it's important to refresh the organizational vision periodically and avoid becoming uniquely associated with one person."

 Harvard University

 Since 2019, Brooks has served as a professor at the Harvard Business School and at the Harvard Kennedy School, where he runs the Leadership & Happiness Laboratory at the Center for Public Leadership.
 His "Leadership and Happiness" class at Harvard Business School has gained immense popularity and attention in the press.

-He has also been a senior fellow with the Abigail Adams Institute.
+Vanderbilt University

+In July 2026, Brooks joined the faculty as an endowed professor in the Department of Medicine, Health and Society in the College of Arts and Science.
+Vanderbilt announced that Brooks will focus on public-facing teaching and engagement and will contribute to executive education programs.